facc77/alkemy-challenge/README.md

 ● Color de cabello.\
 ● Lugar de trabajo.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Notas Adicionales

 -Para el manejo de alertas en la validación de agregrado de heroes decidí usar [sweetalert2](https://www.npmjs.com/package/sweetalert2)